Charlie Puth: Early life

 Charles Otto Puth Jr. was born December 2, 1991, in Rumson, New Jersey, to Debra, a music teacher who also wrote commercials for HBO, and Charles Otto Puth Sr., a builder and real estate agent.
 He has two younger siblings, twins Stephen and Mikaela.
-The three have a Catholic father and a Jewish mother.
-Charles Sr. had a mother with Italian ancestry and a father of German and Hungarian descent.
+His father is Catholic and his mother is Jewish.

-As a two-year-old, Puth's right eyebrow was permanently scarred in a nearly fatal dog-bite incident.
+When Puth was two years old, his right eyebrow was permanently scarred in a nearly fatal dog bite incident.
 His mother introduced him to classical music and began teaching him the piano at age four.
-He started studying jazz at age 10 and participated in a summer youth jazz ensemble at Count Basie Theatre's Cool School in Red Bank, New Jersey at 12.
+He started studying jazz at age 10 and participated in a summer youth jazz ensemble at Count Basie Theatre's Cool School in Red Bank, New Jersey, at 12.
 Puth was once hired by The Count Basie Theatre to play in a Charlie Brown production.
 In grade six, he went door to door selling a Christmas album called Have a Very Charlie Christmas that he had recorded and produced, making $600 in sales.

-He attended the Holy Cross School, Rumson, and Forrestdale Middle School, before graduating from the Rumson-Fair Haven Regional High School in 2010.
+He attended the Holy Cross School and Forrestdale Middle School in Rumson before graduating from the Rumson-Fair Haven Regional High School in 2010.
 During his seventh grade to senior years, he attended Manhattan School of Music Pre-College as a jazz piano major and a classical studies minor.
 Puth is a 2013 graduate of Berklee College of Music, where he majored in music production and engineering.